ton-blockchain/ton-connect/requests-responses.md

 <details>
 <summary>Common cases</summary>
-1. No `payload`, no `stateInit`: simple transfer without a message.
+1. No payload, no stateInit: simple transfer without a message.
-2. `payload` is prefixed with 32 zero bits, no `stateInit`: simple transfer with a text message.
+2. payload is prefixed with 32 zero bits, no stateInit: simple transfer with a text message.
-3. No `payload` or prefixed with 32 zero bits; `stateInit` is present: deployment of the contract.
+3. No payload or prefixed with 32 zero bits; stateInit is present: deployment of the contract.
 </details>

 <details>